SolarFramework/Tools/README.md

 # Tools
 Provide a set of tools dedicated to SolAR.

-Have a look to binaries in release to have an overview of these tools.
+Have a look to releases to have an overview of these tools.